Pest Control Guide

 You can also obtain Commendation Points by playing the Conquest Minigame.

 After you have 1000 points, you cannot collect any more.
 With each point you may choose experience in any combat skill (note, Slayer is NOT a combat skill), or you may choose to purchase Void Knight armour/weapons, certain summoning charms*, or herb, seed or mineral packs.
 Just go to any of the Void Knights wandering around the Outpost and right click on him/her to get the option to "Exchange".
 When spending your points, you will see a table like this:

 If you exchange 10 points at once, you get a 1% bonus on top of the per-point amount.
 And if you exchange 100 points at once, you get a 10% bonus.
 For example at level 99 attack, 100 points would get you 106100 experience.
 10% of 106100 is 10610, so that's 116710 (106100 + 10610) experience in total.
 It's like getting 10 points for free!
 Points can only be spent 1 at a time, 10 at a time, or 100 at a time, so spending them individually would involve a *lot* of clicking!
 For these reasons, it's worth saving up until you've got 10 or 100 points and using them at once on one skill.

 Alternatively, points can be used to purchase Void Knight armour.
 The Void Seal can be worn as an amulet and, when operated, deals damage to all Pests adjacent to you.
 It can be used 8 times before being destroyed, and can also teleport you to the Void Knight Outpost for the cost of one charge.
 You can also receive this as a random drop to be added to your inventory for killing a void pest (as well as the potential for extra commendations, if you're not at the limit).
-It is worth noting that wearing the complete set of Void Knight armour (that is, one of the helmets plus any other three pieces) gives a +5% accuracy and damage bonus to the respective combat style.
+It is worth noting that wearing the complete set of Void Knight armour (that is, one of the helmets plus any other three pieces) gives a +1% accuracy and +3% damage bonus to the respective combat style, and +3% accuracy and +5% damage for the Elite items.